 We care a lot about our students because we want the roads we drive on to be filled with competent and safe drivers.

 Your Success is Important to Everyone on the Road

 We have to care because your life depends on it.
 For example, there are over a 100,000 collisions at intersections in BC alone every year.
 Over 50% of those collisions result in injuries.
 With such an alarming statistic, you need to make sure you are very clear on the rules of the road so you are well prepared while driving.
 So yes we care because your life depends on it.

 I hope you’re having an awesome day.
 My name is Shayan.
 I am the owner of Zula Driving School.
-As a licensed driving school instructor here in British Columbia, I enjoy teaching others how to drive.
-Nothing is as rewarding to me as helping other reach their goals.
+As a licensed driving instructor here in British Columbia, I enjoy teaching others how to drive.
+Nothing is as rewarding to me as helping others reach their goals.
 When I can help someone grow from not knowing anything about a vehicle, to being able to safely navigate rush-hour driving, I feel grateful to be part of that journey with student.
-My background is in Electrical Engineering, so I like to see how things work, and I am fascinated with the way individuals learn new concepts.
+My background is in Electrical Engineering, so I like to see how things work.
+I am fascinated with the way individuals learn new concepts.
 Since the first year of university, I have taught math and physics to others.
 Many of those concepts are relevant to everyday driving situations so I incorporate them into the lessons.
 I also understand that each person is different and therefore learns differently.

-Here are a few things about me that I bet you didn’t know:
+Here are a few things about me:

 If you’re ready to become a safe and confident driver then I can help you along the way.
 I hope to see you soon!